Configuring Data Warehouse and Dashboards binding settings in Management API#

 The name of the date column used to determine which data is overwritten.
 When set, previously loaded data within the matching date range is replaced.

-Other settings#
+Other Dashboards settings#

 Parameter